 Bob and Lise Clark began farming orchard fruit nearly three decades ago.
 Asian pears have been a specialty of Chestnut Run Farm since its early years.
 Since transitioning to wine in 2006, their eight varieties of pears have been used to make Chestnut Run Farm’s award-winning Asian pear wines which range from a dry single-varietal, to a ginger-spiced sweet Asian pear wine which won a double gold medal in last year’s Finger Lakes International Wine Competition.

 From "The Continuing Tale of Auburn Road Vineyards:" As we looked all over South Jersey for properties, Dave and Shannon kept taking us by this property for sale near their house.
 It was a beautiful 16 acre property with a small farm house, a pole barn and pasture land that had been used for cattle and horses.
 In fact this property was surrounded by farms and pastures.
 There were horses and cows, corn fields and soy fields.
 There was even a rodeo around the corner.
 Where in the world WERE we?

-The Spring 2014 tour is divided into two Trails:
+The Summer 2014 tour is divided into two Trails:

-Four wineries included in Trail A - Heritage Vineyards, Monroeville Winery, Chestnut Run Farm, and DiBella Winery (at Chestnut Run Farm)
+Four wineries included in Trail A - Heritage Vineyards, Monroeville Winery, Chestnut Run Farm, and Coda Rossa Winery (at Chestnut Run Farm)